structured-log/structured-log/README.md

 ## Advanced Setup

-The Serilog *fluent API* has a number of functions used to configure your log.
+The *fluent API* has numerous functions to configure your log.

 ### Log Levels

 Set the minimum log level that is output:

-	var log = serilog.configuration()
+	var log = structuredLog.configuration()
 		.minimumLevel('WARN')
 		.writeTo(consoleSink())
 		.createLogger();

 *minimumLevel* applies to subsequent sinks in the configuration, so you can use it to set a different level for each sink:

-	var log = serilog.configuration()
+	var log = structuredLog.configuration()
 		.minimumLevel('VERBOSE')
 		.writeTo(consoleSink())
 		.minimumLevel('INFO')